-Ballooning is something that has always fascinated me.
-On my solo travel adventures in Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
-And I was lucky enough to tick this off my bucket list and went on hot air balloon at sunrise in Melbourne.
+A hot air balloon at sunrise in Melbourne is something that has always fascinated me.
+On my solo travel adventures around Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
+Recently I was lucky enough to tick this off my bucket list and went on ballooning over the city.

 How to choose the best hot air balloon rides in Melbourne

 Ballooning is not something you can take for granted.
 No, you cannot.
 There is no guarantee you can fly, and its success depends much on the wind conditions.
 So you may not know where they are going to operate this flight until the very last minute.

 The ideal time for hot air balloon flights is early in the morning before sunrise or later in the afternoon before sunset.
 I was booked into the sunrise hot air balloon ride, over Melbourne, between 6.00-6.30 am.

 I had to check with the pilot a few times: in the evening before and early in the morning for his final confirmation.
 So at 4.30 in the morning, the pilot confirmed the flight!
 How exciting!

 What to expect from balloon flights: where will the wind take us?

 Our small group gathered at Pullman on the Park in Melbourne, where we went o the launch site.
 On the way to the launch site, the pilot pulled up to recheck the weather and wind conditions.
 He inflated a small balloon and let it float up in the air.